almog-gutin/almog-gutin/README.md

 ## < A little more about me... />
 My name is Almog Gutin.
 I'm 21 years old from Jerusalem, Israel and I am a student in Software Engineering.
-I wrote my first code when I was in the 4th grade and since then I knew I wanted to be a devolper.
+I wrote my first code when I was in the 4th grade and since then I knew I wanted to be a developer.

 My main goal is to be a full stack developer.
 I'm a hard worker, who sticks to his values.
-I know my strengths and weeknesses and I study and work hard in order to build up my weeknesses into strengths.
+I know my strengths and weaknesses and I study and work hard in order to build up my weaknesses into strengths.

 ### < Technologies /> 💻
 ![HTML Badge](https://img.shields.io/badge/-html5-E34F26?style=for-the-badge&labelColor=black&logo=html5&logoColor=E34F26)